dariowho/Due/README.md

 ```

 ## Unit testing
-Unit tests are being written.
-You can run the test suite as follows:
+Due comes with a suite of unit tests.
+You can run them as follows:

     $ python setup.py nosetests